-Pitman Hall is Ryerson University’s second largest student residence, with 14 floors and 565 rooms.
-To ensure students and staff continued to enjoy quality food options within a comfortable environment, Ryerson awarded Compass the Construction Management mandate to renovate this building’s existing kitchen and dining facilities to accommodate residents of both Pitman Hall and the International Living and Learning Centre.
+Compass was awarded the Construction Management mandate to renovate the building’s existing kitchen and dining facilities to accommodate residents of both Pitman Hall and the International Living and Learning Centre.

 Key design features include a floating ceiling with prescribed pattern mimicked by a reflective pattern on the floor as well as architectural woodwork features such as wood slats with integrated acoustical panels.

-Compass is proud to have been a part of the amazing team that delivered this new student food facility.
-While the timelines were tight and the pressure was on, the collaborative efforts of a remarkable team resulted in a successful project completion.
+Compass is proud to have been a part of the remarkable team that delivered this fresh new student food facility on time for the new school year.